Globo Repórter

 Globo Repórter is a Brazilian weekly documentary television show broadcast by TV Globo, on Fridays at 10pm ever since its premiere in 1973.
 It was formerly premiered in 1971, as Globo-Shell Especial.

 The show addresses issues related to the Brazilian way of life, highlighting matters such as health, education, work and nature.

 History

 Globo Repórter, as we know it today, was formed from the idea of creating a news program similar to 60 Minutes from CBS News.
-However, as Rede Globo did not have the structure to produce a program consisting basically of external programs, chose to adopt the model of the extinct Globo Shell Especial and produce film documentaries with off narration by the presenter.
+However, as Rede Globo did not have the structure to produce a program primarily consisting of location shoots, it chose to adopt the model of the extinct Globo Shell Especial and produce film documentaries with background narration by the presenter.